Medical Biller and Coder Job Description

 You will be in charge of the administrative section of a medical practice office, which includes overseeing billing and coding staff and paperwork, electronic medical records, and employee administration duties.

-While working as a medical coder and biller may be an excellent start to understanding the inner workings of how a medical practice works, obtaining employment as a medical manager will need additional training and expertise.
+While working as a medical coder and biller may be an excellent start to understanding the inner workings of how a medical practice works, obtaining employment as a medical manager will require additional training and expertise.

 A bachelor’s degree is generally required, as are some managerial positions.